IE-bank-team/ie-bank-infrastructure/modules/compute/virtual-machine-scale-set/README.md

 - Type: bool
 - Default: `False`

-### Parameter: `doNotRunExtensionsOnOverprovisiunodVMs`
+### Parameter: `doNotRunExtensionsOnOverprovisionedVMs`

 When Overprovision is enabled, extensions are launched only on the requested number of VMs which are finally kept.
-This property will hence ensure that the extensions do not run on the extra overprovisiunod VMs.
+This property will hence ensure that the extensions do not run on the extra overprovisioned VMs.

 - Required: No
 - Type: bool